conventionalcommit/commitlint/README.md

 → input: "fear: do not fear for ..."

 Errors:
-  ❌ type-enum: type 'fear' is not allowed, you can use one of [build chore ci docs feat fix merge perf refactor revert style test]
+  ❌ type-enum: type 'fear' is not allowed, you can use one of [build chore ci docs feat fix perf refactor revert style test]

 Total 1 errors, 0 warnings, 0 other severities
 ```